Scarlett-Pimpernell/Obsidian-Anchor-Database/README.md

 # Obsidian
 ML Augmented Enterprise Architecture - Interaction Interface, Search Engine, and Generation Engine...
-Built On Obsidian Anchor Database Technology!
+Built On Obsidian Scarlett Daisy Anchor Database Technology!

 Current Development Focus Is On the Core Search Engine Algorithm.
 I haven't thoroughly tested the queries yet, so be aware that there may be minor bugs.
 Also, I am now well advanced in coding v01.04, which includes the ability to understand relationships within the text of a given document.
 Unfortunately, once again, may have to wait a while for this one, as I need to upgrade my hardware in order to continue... also dealing with an extremely complex technique which will most probably take a few weeks to get right at current rates of development.